 Our rapidly expanding knowledge about the cellular pathways involved in the development and progression of blood cancers, including WM, is now being applied to translational research, which takes this basic research and converts it into the synthesis of treatments that are targeted to these pathways.

 Two of the newer treatments already in clinical use for WM include ibrutinib (Imbruvica), which targets Bruton’s tyrosine kinase (BTK), and everolimus (Afinitor), which inhibits mechanistic target of rapamycin (mTOR).
 Both targeted molecules are downstream from MYD88.
 In a groundbreaking moment in the history of WM, Imbruvica was specifically approved for its treatment by the US Food and Drug Administration on January 29, 2015, in an announcement presented here.
 It has since been approved by the European Medicines Agency for use in the European Union and by Health Canada.
-Other treatments that target various pathways, including panobinostat, perifosine, idelalisib (Zydelig), ABT-199, and IMO-8400, are in clinical trials for WM and other blood cancers….information about these clinical trials can be found by searching www.clinicaltrials.gov.
-Others are in pre-clinical development.
+Some treatments, such as acalabrutinib and BGB-3111, are newer BTK inhibitors developed to improve the effectiveness and reduce the side effects of ibrutinib, while others, such as venetoclax, target different cellular pathways.
+These are in clinical trials for WM and other blood cancers...information about these and other clinical trials can be found by searching www.clinicaltrials.gov.

 These new targeted pathway treatments are different from traditional therapies in several ways, and these differences have important implications for patients.
 They are more specific for tumor cells than chemotherapy, which often damages normal cells.
 Almost all of them are oral medications administered daily or several times a week, which means that they can be taken at home.
 This makes them more convenient, but it also means that patients must be compliant about when and how to take their medication.
 These treatments do not damage stem cells in the bone marrow, although they all have side effects that may lead patients to discontinue their use.
 They can result in dramatic improvements in disease status, but they appear to slow or arrest tumor cell growth rather than completely eliminate the cancer.
 This means that, once patients begin these treatments, they may need to continue until the treatments no longer work or until side effects become intolerable.
 This represents a significant change from the older therapies which are typically administered cyclically for a period of time and then discontinued after a patient achieves a response.
 Because cancer cells are very adept at developing resistance mechanisms, it is highly likely that combinations of targeted pathway therapies will be necessary, or that targeted pathway therapies will be combined with monoclonal antibodies, such as Rituxan.